EnzoGuillouche/WebClicker/README.md

 # WebClicker
-A clicker web app to learn web development basics.
+A clicker web app to learn web development basics, especially Javascript which is a language I have never used before.